The Best Scientific Approach to Improving Range of Motion in Athletes

 Introduction:

 Athletes often face challenges related to restricted range of motion (ROM) at times, which can limit performance and increase the risk of injury.
-Sometimes due to the demands of a full season, or the overuse patterns of a sport motion; limited ROM can impact the ability to access safe and powerful positions in sport.
+Sometimes, due to the demands of a full season or the overuse patterns of a sport motion, limited ROM can impact the ability to access safe and powerful positions in sport.
 Achieving and maintaining optimal ROM is crucial for enhancing athletic performance and preventing injuries.
-This comprehensive approach involves assessing joint ROM and capsule restrictions (structure), improving short-term tissue extensibility and neural relaxation (structure), incorporating functional range conditioning (FRC) and end-range isometrics (function), and employing dynamic and loaded movements (function).
-This is not medical advice and instead serves to outline the best current scientific methods to improve ROM in athletes, integrating various techniques and citing relevant research.
+This comprehensive approach involves assessing the joint ROM and capsule restrictions (structure), improving short-term tissue extensibility and neural relaxation (structure), incorporating functional range conditioning (FRC) and end-range isometrics (function), and employing dynamic and loaded movements (function).
+This is not medical advice, and instead serves to outline the best current scientific methods to improve ROM in athletes, integrating various techniques and citing relevant research.

 1. Assessing Joint ROM and Capsule Restrictions